Three ways to keep your New Year writing resolutions

 The Self Journal was designed to incorporate productivity principles employed by writers, entrepreneurs and athletes in one place to set goals and track progress.
 Each double-page daily entry provides a template to map out your schedule, space to record reminders of your longer term goals, and a section for lessons learned and wins to brag about.
 Plus there’s a motivational quote, to boot!

 While I love the ready-made structure and the aesthetic appeal of these journals (they’re like the accountability version of writing in a Moleskine), they’re not the cheapest option.
 For that reason, there’s nothing stopping you from getting yourself a plain notebook and applying the same principles—a ‘take what you like and leave the rest’ strategy.
 Or you could simply record your word output against each day in a standard diary, adding notes each week or month to remind yourself at regular intervals to review how you’re tracking against your goals.

 Whether you choose one of these methods or another is completely up to you.
 But I thoroughly recommend you make this year one in which you track your progress—consistently and regularly.
-You’ll stay motivated, keep on top of your writing goals, and have a baseline from which to make your resolutions reality—in 2018 and for years to come.
+You’ll stay motivated, keep on top of your writing goals, and have a baseline from which to make your resolutions reality—this year and for years to come.

-Looking for even more of a writing productivity boost in 2018?
-Doctoral students can supercharge their progress with a Thesis Boot Camp.
-I am also available for half and full-day workshops for students, supervisors and creative writers.
+Looking for even more of a writing productivity boost this year?
+I am available for Thesis Boot Camps for postgraduate students, and workshops for students, supervisors and creative writers.
+These can also be delivered online, easily accessed from a home computer.
 Please get in touch for more information.